 Here’s a very rough and thoroughly trashed pickup truck interior.
 It’s a 1952 Dodge sitting in a summer junkyard that’s been partly picked over for parts.
 Half the windshield is missing and so are the door trim and handles, probably sold to someone restoring one of these old trucks.
 Looks like the headliner is long gone too.

 Plenty of the dashboard has been ransacked for parts leaving open holes for the wind to blow through.
 No speedometer left, no radio.
 The brake and clutch pedals remain, but this pickup truck is going nowhere at all without that missing crucial gas pedal.

 Popping up like a surprise, the steering wheel seen through the far open window is part of another old pickup stranded alongside this one.
-Over time, it’s been stripped down to the frame with cab and all sold off for parts.
+Over time, it’s been stripped down to the frame with the cab and all sold off for parts.
 Only the frame remained topped by that naked steering wheel stuck out above the mechanical skeleton.
-By comparison, this mostly still together truck can obviously see how good it has it, even down here in these junkyard slums set in grassy fields.
+By comparison, this mostly still-together truck can obviously see how good it has it, even down here in these junkyard slums set in grassy fields.

 Try this picture as a fun digital jigsaw puzzle!

 Location: very rural Kandiyohi County, Minnesota.
 Picture and story © Andrew Dierks